phu-p/U.S-Medical-Insurance-Costs/README.md

 3. **Run the Analysis**:
     - Open the Jupyter Notebook provided in the repository.
     - Follow the steps outlined in the notebook to perform the analysis.

-This project is licensed under the MIT License.

----

-Feel free to customize this template further to fit your specific project details!